-IN FOCUS

-February 5, 2019

 H.R.
-1: Overview and Related CRS Products

-Brief Overview

-H.R.
-1 proposes major amendments to federal law governing campaign finance and elections.
-The bill's provisions, unless otherwise noted, would affect federal elections, although states would be responsible for implementing some provisions.
-H.R.
-1 also proposes amendments to federal ethics and lobbying statutes.
-The bill generally proposes additional disclosure requirements, regulation, or both in each policy area it addresses.
-It would authorize federal funding for some activities.
-This CRS "In Focus" highlights major provisions in the bill and lists selected CRS products that provide related information.
-It does not address legal or constitutional issues.

-H.R.
-I and Recent Congressional Activity

-Representative Sarbanes introduced H.R.
-1 on January 3, 2019.
-On January 29, 2019, the Judiciary Committee held the first hearing on the bill.
-As of this writing, no Senate companion measure has been introduced.

-H.R.
 1 is one of the broadest legislative proposals addressing campaign finance, elections, ethics, and lobbying introduced in recent decades.
-The bill is both similar to and different from other recent legislation on these topics.
+The bill is both similar to and different fromother recent legislation on these topics.
 Specifically, several titles or subtitles in H.R.
-1 were introduced as "stand-alone" bills in previous Congresses or the current one.
+1 were introduced as stand-alone bills in previous Congresses or the current one.
 In those cases, H.R.
 1 text typically is the same as in other legislation or is slightly altered.
 H.R.
 1 is, however, broader than most such legislation.
-The bill is 570 pages long and contains three divisions.
+The bill as introduced is 791 pages long and contains three divisions concerning elections and voting (A); campaign finance (B); and ethics and lobbying (C).

-- Division A concerns elections and voting.

-- Division B concerns campaign finance.

-- Division C concerns ethics and lobbying.